jina-ai/docs/chapters/tutorials/index.rst

 * Image
 * Video
 * Text
+* Or any other type

 In this case, we are using text, so in the image, you see text only.
 But it can be whatever type you want.

 Once we have our data, as usual in Machine Learning, it's probable that you might need to pre-process that data.
-To keep this as simple as possible for this first tutorial, and since we are using the COVID dataset, we won't need to do any pre-processing.
+To keep this as simple as possible for this first tutorial, we won't need to do any pre-processing.
 But remember that this is a possibility for another use case.
-Once that is ready, we can encode our data into vectors and finally store those vectors, so it is ready for indexing and then querying.
+Once that is ready, we can encode our data into vectors and finally store those vectors, so it is ready for indexing and querying.

-Let's see each part of our Flow in detail.

 Tutorial
 ---------